inBeat/inbeat-website/content/top-influencers/instagram/food/south-africa/capetown/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Capetown In 2023
+title: Top 10 Food Instagram Influencers In Capetown In 2024
 description: >-
-  Find top food Instagram influencers in Capetown in 2023.
-Most popular hashtags: #food #capetown #love #southafrica.
+  Find top food Instagram influencers in Capetown in 2024.
+Most popular hashtags: #food #capetown #cooking #southafrica.
 platform: Instagram
-hits: 6
+hits: 7
-text_top: Discover the top-rated Instagram influencers on inBeat.
+text_top: Identify the best Instagram accounts on inBeat.
-text_bottom: Our platform has 6 Instagram influencers like this in Capetown, South Africa for you to connect with.
+text_bottom: Our database has 7 Instagram influencers like this in Capetown, South Africa for you to work with.
 profiles:
   - username: "daniella_thibault"
     fullname: >-